slack-samples/bolt-js-assistant-template/README.md

 ### Providers
 #### OpenAI Setup

-Unlock the OpenAI models from your OpenAI account dashboard by clicking [create a new secret key](https://platform.openai.com/api-keys), then export the key like so:
+Unlock the OpenAI models from your OpenAI account dashboard by clicking [create a new secret key](https://platform.openai.com/api-keys), then save your OpenAI key into the `.env` file as `OPENAI_API_KEY` like so:
-Save your OpenAI key into `.env` under `OPENAI_API_KEY`.
 ```zsh
 OPENAI_API_KEY=YOUR_OPEN_API_KEY
 ```